Acuity and Retinal Location Lab Part II

 - If you do not see it, press the no button or the / key.

-- Press the Show Data button and record your results
+- Press the Show Threshold button to display the threshold and then record your results.

 Here is the link to the lab.